Billy Sunday: Wages of success

-Large crowds and an efficient organization meant that Sunday, the former resident of an orphan home, was soon netting hefty offerings.
+Large crowds and an efficient organization meant that Sunday was soon netting hefty offerings.
 The first questions about Sunday's income were apparently raised during the Columbus, Ohio, campaign at the turn of 1912–13.
 During the Pittsburgh campaign a year later, Sunday spoke four times per day and effectively made $217 per sermon or $870 a day at a time when the average gainfully employed worker made $836 per year.
 The major cities of Chicago, Philadelphia, Baltimore, Boston, and New York City gave Sunday even larger offerings.
 Sunday donated Chicago's offering of $58,000 to Pacific Garden Mission and the $120,500 New York offering to war charities.
 Nevertheless, between 1908 and 1920, the Sundays earned over a million dollars; an average worker during the same period earned less than $14,000.

 Sunday was welcomed into the circle of the social, economic, and political elite.
 He counted among his neighbors and acquaintances several prominent businessmen.
-Sunday dined with numerous politicians, including Presidents Theodore Roosevelt and Woodrow Wilson, and counted both Herbert Hoover and John D. Rockefeller, Jr. as friends.
+Sunday dined with numerous politicians, including Presidents Theodore Roosevelt and Woodrow Wilson, and counted both Herbert Hoover and John D. Rockefeller Jr. as friends.
 During and after the 1917 Los Angeles campaign, the Sundays visited with Hollywood stars, and members of Sunday's organization played a charity baseball game against a team of show business personalities that included Douglas Fairbanks, Sr.

 The Sundays enjoyed dressing well and dressing their children well; the family sported expensive but tasteful coats, boots, and jewelry.
 Nell Sunday also bought land as an investment.
 In 1909, the Sundays bought an apple orchard in Hood River, Oregon, where they vacationed for several years.
 Although the property sported only a rustic cabin, reporters called it a "ranch."
 Sunday was a soft touch with money and gave away much of his earnings.
 Neither of the Sundays were extravagant spenders.
 Although Sunday enjoyed driving, the couple never owned a car.
 In 1911, the Sundays moved to Winona Lake, Indiana, and built an American Craftsman-style bungalow, which they called "Mount Hood", probably as a reminder of their Oregon vacation cabin.
 The bungalow, furnished in the popular Arts and Crafts style, had two porches and a terraced garden but only nine rooms, 2500 sqft of living space, and no garage.